 - Be a U.S. Citizen or eligible non-citizen. - Have a high school diploma, GED, or demonstrate the ability to benefit from post-secondary education through a test approved by the U.S. Department of Education.
-Students cannot be concurrently enrolled in high school, including the alternative high school. - Be enrolled as a degree or certificate seeking student in an eligible program of study. - Make satisfactory academic progress toward earning a degree or certificate in an eligible program.
+Students cannot be concurrently enrolled in high school/home school, including alternative high schools. - Be enrolled as a degree or certificate seeking student in an eligible program of study. - Make satisfactory academic progress toward earning a degree or certificate in an eligible program.